pauliwog/philter-ucsf/paul/DOCUMENTATION.md

 ## A closer look at the gene symbols project
 ### 1
-1. There's this really nice website, [genenames.org](https://www.genenames.org/) (called HGNC), which has an easy, customizable form for downloading gene data ([link to data form](https://biomart.genenames.org/martform/#!/default/HGNC?datasets=hgnc_gene_mart)).
+1. There's this really nice website, [genenames.org](https://www.genenames.org/) (called HGNC), which has an easy, customizable form for downloading gene data ([link to form](https://biomart.genenames.org/martform/#!/default/HGNC?datasets=hgnc_gene_mart)).
 It takes the data from NCBI gene banks (or other places if you so choose).
 I downloaded all the gene symbols and names from NCBI to compile into a list, which included approved, alias, and previous symbols and names for each gene.
 2. Once that was downloaded, I created a script ([HGNC_symbols_to_json.py](https://github.com/pauliwog/philter-ucsf/blob/master/paul/gene_symbols/HGNC_symbols_to_json.py)) to extract the gene symbols from the HGNC download and create a json file containing each symbol, in the correct format for Philter to use as a whitelist.
 This script read the HGNC list and used regex to extract the gene symbols from it (the regex is tailored to the HGNC formatting, so it wouldn't work for a different download).
 3. Philter runs using a config file, which tells it what to do, and in what order.
 To get Philter to use the whitelist I created, I first duplicated the original config file and added a section at the bottom (more details in step 5) telling Philter to use the whitelist ([my test config file](https://github.com/pauliwog/philter-ucsf/blob/master/configs/philter_zeta_genes.json)).
 I chose to create a separate test config file because it is easy to switch between config files when running Philter (the ``` -f ./path/to/configs.json``` option).